-See the format and content of the Cultural Resources Survey Cover Sheet in the Appendix to these guidelines.
-You can download an electronic version of the cover sheet on our website.
-This cover sheet must be completed and integrated with all project reports.
+A. All reports submitted to DAHP require a Cultural Resources Report Cover Sheet (see Appendix A, or download from our website).
+This cover sheet should be integrated into the PDF report.
 Smithsonian number(s) are to be listed and must be referenced in the report.
 Be sure to enter the total number of acres surveyed during the project.

-A. Title Page
+- B. Title Page

-- 1. Report Title - 2.
-Principal Investigator, author, and organization - 3.
-Date - 4.
-Contracting sponsor, permit number, contract number - 5.
-Federal or state lead governmental agency
+- 1. Report Title

+- 2. Principal Investigator, author, and organization